library(palmerpenguins)

 #> NULLPartial matching is autocomplete for bugs.
 You type df$sp, R guesses you meant df$species, and your code works until someone adds a column called spine_count.
 Then df$sp becomes ambiguous and silently returns NULL.
 A tibble catches this immediately.

-A tibble is still a data frame.
-Every function that takes a data frame takes a tibble:
+A tibble is still a data frame, which means every function that accepts a data frame accepts a tibble:

 is.data.frame(tbl)